MySQL provides two authentication plugins that implement SHA-256 hashing for user account passwords:

 advantages, compared to

-An in-memory cache enables faster reauthentication of users who have connected previously when they connect again.
+On the server side, an in-memory cache enables faster reauthentication of users who have connected previously when they connect again.

 RSA-based password exchange is available regardless of the SSL library against which MySQL is linked.